 Pay For Performance PR

 I don’t get paid until you get coverage.
 I don’t have a set pricing structure; rather, I’ll let you tell me what placements you want.
-Whether that be in Forbes, WSJ, NYT, BusinessInsider, Social Media Today, MSN, Yahoo, and essentially any website that allows editorial/article contributions.

 The process is rather simple; it starts with a no fee, no obligation phone call.
 You tell me about your business, and we look at any recent coverage you may have gotten in the past, along with any press releases you may have put out.

 We’ll then determine a few target publications, look at their traffic stats, and potential for new business for you, and come up with a number we both feel good about.